microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 > [!IMPORTANT]
 > The Information Assistant secure deployment option assumes clients have or will establish secure communications from their enterprise to the Azure cloud that will enable users to access Information Assistant capabilities.
 The secure communication mechanism is represented in this high level architecture diagram with ExpressRoute although there are other options for securely communicating with Azure.
 Secure deployment is not supported when using existing Azure OpenAI Service.

-A secure deployment of Information Assistant should be considered when additional levels of infrastructure security are required.
-A secure deployment includes features to:
+A secure deployment of the Information Assistant is essential when heightened levels of infrastructure security are necessary.
+It should be enabled for all production systems.
+Key features of a secure deployment include:

-* No public network access for Azure PaaS services
-* Data is encrypted in transit
+* __Disabling Public Network Access__: Restrict external access to safeguard sensitive data.
+* __Virtual Network Protection__: Shield your system within a secure virtual network.
+* __Data Encryption at Rest and in Transit__: Ensure confidentiality by encrypting data both when stored and during transmission.
-* All Azure services are integrated via private endpoints to a virtual network
+* __Integration via Private Endpoints__: All Azure services connect exclusively through private endpoints within a virtual network

 The secure deployment will add several new Azure resources and will likely require additional Azure permissions.